Moonchild5508/hack/README.md

 # Step 1: Download the code package
 # Step 2: Extract the code package
 # Step 3: Open the code package with your IDE and navigate into the code directory
-# Step 4: In the IDE terminal, run the command to install dependencies: npm i
+# Step 4: In the IDE terminal, run the command to install dependencies: pnpm add lucide-react
+# Step 5: In the IDE terminal, run the command to install dependencies: pnpm add -D vite @vitejs/plugin-react
-# Step 5: Run this command to start the development server: npx vite --host 127.0.0.1
+# Step 6: Run this command to start the development server: npx vite --host 127.0.0.1
+# Your local host will be at http://127.0.0.1:5173/
 ```